Cayley Graph Propagation: Dirichlet Energy of Cayley graphs

-For Table~\ref{tab:graph_rewiring}, we use the hyperparameters as in the well-established graph rewiring baselines: DIGL~\cite{gasteiger2019digl}, SDRF~\cite{topping2022riccurvature}, FoSR~\cite{karhadkar2023fosr}, BORF~\cite{nguyen2023revisiting} and GTR~\cite{black2023understanding}.
-By adopting the hyperparameters of these baselines methods, we not only ensure a fair comparison, but demonstrate that CGP remains competitive even under their prescribed conditions.
-To this end, in Table~\ref{tab:graph_rewiring} and as in~\citet{karhadkar2023fosr} we use 4 layers, a hidden dimension of 64 and a dropout of 50\%.
-Additionally, in accordance with~\citet{karhadkar2023fosr} the results in Table~\ref{tab:graph_rewiring} are reported to a 95\% confidence interval.
-We report the standard deviation $\sigma$ for all other tables, due to this being more commonly used within the community.
+For TUDataset experiments, we compare CGP against the state-of-the-art approaches that require \emph{dedicated preprocessing} and use the hyperparameters as in the well-established baselines: DIGL~\cite{gasteiger2019digl}, SDRF~\cite{topping2022riccurvature}, FoSR~\cite{karhadkar2023fosr}, BORF~\cite{nguyen2023revisiting}, GTR~\cite{black2023understanding} and PANDA~\cite{choipanda}.
+By adopting the hyperparameters of these baselines methods, we not only ensure a fair comparison, but demonstrate that CGP remains competitive even under their optimised settings.
 For the graph rewiring techniques, we follow the hyperparameters as reported in the respective baselines.
 This includes the teleport probability ($\alpha$) and sparsification threshold ($\epsilon$) for DIGL, as well as the number of rewiring iterations for SDRF and FoSR being derived from~\citet{karhadkar2023fosr}.
 For BORF this includes the number of batches ($n$), number of edges added per batch ($h$), and number of edges removed per batch ($k$) from~\citet{nguyen2023revisiting}.
-Finally, for GTR this includes the number of edges added from \citet{black2023understanding}.
+For GTR this includes the number of edges added from \citet{black2023understanding}.
+Finally, this includes the hyperparameters for PANDA from \citet{choipanda}: the centrality metric $C(G)$, the top-$k$ nodes and the increased width (i.e. hidden dimension) of the model.